pumppituntti/pumppituntti.github.io/README.md

 # pumppituntti.github.io
 This is repository of my training exercises and projects.

-Mostly HTML/CSS, but JavaScript (ECMAScript) also.
+Mostly HTML/CSS and JavaScript (ECMAScript).